 How do you involve families?

 God has designed the family, above all things, to provide the basis of our mental, emotional and spiritual health.
 It is usually the case, though not always, that a rupture has occurred within a family that seeks our help.
 Death, illness, divorce, abuse and neglect are frequent causes, but whatever the case, it is best if this rupture can be repaired.
 To this end, Whetstone hopes to serve as a resource for parents who seek reconciliation with their son, who though he may not know it or admit it now, desires the same.
-We hope to facilitate this through a process of family counseling, transparent and regular communication between all stakeholders, supervised visits and eventually, overnight stays.
+We hope to facilitate this through a process of family counseling, transparent and regular communication between all stakeholders, and supervised visits.
 Over time, through patience and prayer, it is our goal that the family be restored.
 This can only be realistically achieved if families are invested in the process from beginning to end.

 The choice to send your son to Whetstone Boys Ranch is a choice to join him on a journey which involves the following:

 - Weekly phone calls with either a counselor, teacher or house-parent, to discuss therapeutic, academic and behavioral goals.